aduffy70/LabNotes/_posts/2019/2019-01-14-Sphagnum-recurvum-RADseq-analysis-notes.md

   * Added back one sample that I dropped for having 70% missing data but is our only sample from the Azores.
 We also hoped to save Japanese and Sakhalin island samples but they both had >99.5% missing data so I did not add them back in.
   * A few samples could have been added back since we removed them earlier over a possible barcoding shift-error that turned out not be an error.
 But I didn't because they are from species and locations with other samples.
   * Fixed typos and inconsistencies in the sample names.
   * For this re-analysis, I did not rerun ipyrad from scratch to rename things.
-I branched the all-c90 ipyrad run from the full exploratory analysis to include the desired samples, and ran step 7 (filtering for loci with coverage in 80% or 235 of 294 samples = 6148 loci), ran RAxML and Structure, and then renamed the samples in the RAxML and Structure output.
+I branched the all-c90 ipyrad run from the full exploratory analysis to include the desired samples, and ran step 7 (filtering for loci with coverage in 80% or 235 of 294 samples = 6148 loci), ran RAxML and Structure, and then renamed the samples in the RAxML tree (with my rename_tree_tips.py script) and Structure output (in the R script I used to generate the plots).

 ## Miscellaneous analysis notes